OSGeo/PROJ/docs/source/usage/transformation.rst

 define a 3- or 7-parameter Helmert shift from the input reference frame to WGS84.
 Exactly which realization of WGS84 is not specified, hence a fair amount of uncertainty is introduced in this step of the transformation.
-With the +nadgrids parameter a non-lineaer planar correction derived from interpolation in a correction grid can be applied.
-Originally this was implemented as a means to transform coordinates between the american datums NAD27 and NAD83, but corrections can be applied for any datum for which a correction grid exists.
+With the +nadgrids parameter a non-linear planar correction derived from interpolation in a correction grid can be applied.
+Originally this was implemented as a means to transform coordinates between the North American datums NAD27 and NAD83, but corrections can be applied for any datum for which a correction grid exists.
 The inverse transform for the horizontal grid shift is "dumb", in the sense that the correction grid is applied verbatim without taking into account that the inverse operation is non-linear.
 Similar to the horizontal grid correction, ``+geoidgrids`` can be used to perform grid corrections in the vertical component.